Opinion | To believe what police say about Bijan Ghaisar requires ignoring clear video evidence

 The voluminous statements from the officers came this week in the pending civil suit for wrongful death filed by Ghaisar’s family.
 The officers will not testify in that lawsuit, government lawyers say, because they may still face state criminal charges in Fairfax County, where the shooting took place.

-Taken as a whole, the officers’ story is an elaborate argument apparently designed to convince authorities, or a court, or the public, not to trust what they can see with their own eyes.
+Taken as a whole, the officers’ story is an elaborate argument apparently designed to persaude authorities, or a court, or the public, not to trust what they can see with their own eyes.
 The officers gloss over the fact that when Ghaisar first pulls over, they rush at his car with guns drawn — something no responsible officer would do if the subject were deemed a real threat, nor in a routine traffic stop.
 As Ghaisar, perhaps understandably terrified, pulled away, one of the officers struck the Jeep window with his pistol — an act of amateurish rage that the other officer attempted to explain as an attempt to “mark” the vehicle.
 That’s preposterous.

 Some time after the incident, a toxicology report showed there was marijuana in Ghaisar’s system, and a bag of weed along with a pipe were found in his Jeep; the officers also said they smelled marijuana in the car.
 But neither officer knew that when they opened fire, and the police are no more justified in shooting an unarmed man because he is high.